 It must be construed in light of relevant statutory provisions.
-Section 2(2) of the Acts Interpretation Act 1902 (Cth) provides that provision of that Act is "subject to a contrary intention" in other Commonwealth legislation.
+Section 2(2) of the Acts Interpretation Act 1902 (Cth) also provides that a provision of that Act is "subject to a contrary intention" in other Commonwealth legislation.

-Plainly, in the Kutlu case, the Full Court decided just this - that the Health Insurance Act provisions were contrary to the new interpretation provision (had it been enacted then).
+Plainly, in the Kutlu case, the Full Court decided just this - that the Health Insurance Act provisions were contrary to the de facto officers doctrine and, presumably, the new interpretation provision (had it been enacted then).

-In light of all the above, who would want to be a doctor (or a dentist) in this country?
+In light of all the above, who would want to practice as a doctor (or a dentist) in this country?